olayemiibrahim/GCP-Professional-Cloud-Architect/Compute/Compute Engine.md

 **Sole-Tenant Nodes**

 -   Allows physical hardware isolation for organizations that want to completely mitigate any risk of hackers exploiting the hardware to access other VM's on the server

+### Images

+**Public Images**

+-   Provided or maintained by Google, the open source community, or third-party vendors
+-   Various OS options such as RHEL, Debian Windows Server, CentOS, etc.,
+-   Typically maintained through their life cycle

+**Custom Images**

+-   Boot disk images created by you/your organization, that you're responsible for maintaining, hardening, and controlling access to